flutter/samples/shrine/README.md

 # Shrine

-A sample shopping app that uses Material widgets in its UI and [`scoped_model`](https://pub.dartlang.org/packages/scoped_model) to manage the state of its shopping cart.
+A sample shopping app that uses Material Component widgets in its UI and [`scoped_model`](https://pub.dartlang.org/packages/scoped_model) to manage the state of its shopping cart.